SebLague/Blender-Shortcuts/README.md

 * Z - toggle wireframe/solid shading.

 * Pressing X or Y or Z while using tool such as grab/rotate/scale, will constrain the transform to that axis.
 * Ctrl + R - loopcut tool (cursor position determines location, orientation of cut.
 Use scrollwheel to increase/decrease number of cuts).
+* Shift + C - reset 3d cursor to centre of scene.
 * Shift + D - duplicate selection.

 * Hold down Ctrl - enables snapping.
 * Hold down Shift - allows for smaller adjustments for all tools like move/rotate/scale.

 **Menus:**
 * Spacebar - search bar (useful for finding tools if you forget the shortcut).
+* Shift + A - create mesh/object.
 * W - 'specials' menu (subdivide, shading mode, smooth, etc).
 * Ctrl + E - edges menu (edge sliding, and others).
 * Alt + M - brings up merge options for selected vertices.